Slugger Labbe: NASCAR career

 Returning to Yates Racing in 2006, Labbe worked with 1999 NASCAR Cup Series champion Dale Jarrett for the first 20 races of the season.
 Labbe missed four races that season due to a suspension handed down by NASCAR for an illegal sway bar mount.
 Labbe spent the first half of 2007 with Sterling Marlin at MB2 Motorsports but then headed to High Point, North Carolina and Bill Davis Racing for the second.

 Labbe began the 2008 season working with Formula One champion Jacques Villeneuve helping him with the switch from open wheel to NASCAR before sponsorship fell through.
 He also took on a coaching role with NASCAR newcomer Scott Speed in the ARCA Racing Series presented by RE/MAX and Menards, the Camping World Truck Series, and the Sprint Cup Series.
 Labbe coached Speed to his first NASCAR Camping World Truck Series win at the spring event at Dover International Speedway.
 Later they earned their first pole at Bristol Motor Speedway that fall.

 In 2009, Labbe moved to TRG Motorsports leading David Gilliland in the team’s first season in NASCAR Cup Series.

-In 2010, he was crew chief for the Richard Petty Motorsports (RPM) car driven by Paul Menard in his fourth full-season of Sprint Cup.
+In 2010, Labbe was crew chief for the Richard Petty Motorsports (RPM) car driven by Paul Menard in his fourth full-season of Sprint Cup.

 In 2011, Labbe and Menard departed the financially struggling RPM team to go race at Richard Childress Racing as a fourth team with the number being 27 and the sponsor being Menards.
 On July 31, 2011, Menard won his first career NASCAR Cup Series race at the Brickyard 400.
 The pairing remained together through at least 2013.